The Día de los Muertos

 The bread of the dead (Pan de Muerto), various fruits and chocolate are supposed to provide for the physical well-being of the returned deceased.
 And depending on the preferences he or she had, their favorite foods and drinks or even cigarettes can be found on the altar.

-Dia de Muertos: The Bread of the Dead
+The Bread of the Dead at Dia de Muertos

 Pan de Muerto, the bread of the dead